kukuu/AGILITY/JavaScript-EventLoop.md

 JavaScript’s event-driven interaction model differs from the request-response model many programmers are accustomed to – but as you can see, it’s not rocket science.

 With a simple message queue and event loop, JavaScript enables a developer to build their system around a collection of asynchronously-fired callbacks, freeing the runtime to handle concurrent operations while waiting on external events to happen.

+# Why use nodeJS

+If you're looking to create real time web apps (chats apps) Node will be the best technology for these type of applications.
+Ruby and Python can both accommodate these kind of features as well, but Node.js will do it exceptionally well in terms of performance.

+If you're looking to build APIs or streaming applications, It's perfect for handling lots of requests that are I/O driven (e.g. operations on database) and scales very nicely - event loops. produces stacking/buffering with Asynchronous calls.

+## Speed

+ Node.js is fast.
+Node.js uses JavaScript in the backend, and that’s enough to understand how fast the codes execute.
+Moreover, it runs on the Google’s V8 engine, which compiles the JavaScript directly into machine code making it faster than most.

+## The ever-growing NPM

+Being an open-source technology, node.js has a shared repository of good-to-go tools and modules.
+The number of modules in the Node Package Manager (NPM) has increased at a considerable pace, just on the verge of overtaking the RoR (Ruby on Rails) gems.

+## The event-driven architecture of node.js

+Real-time web apps: Node.js is appropriate for real-time applications, especially chat applications and games.
+As both the client-side and the server-side are written in JavaScript, the synchronization process is better and quicker.
+Web socket protocol comes into picture here.

+## Productivity

+The productivity of a web app increases several folds with node.js because a lot of time is saved in between the lines.
+Merging the front-end and back-end into a single entity makes it efficient.
+That also implies a lesser number of employees and more profit on your side.
+PayPal reported 2 times increase in developer productivity after using node.js.